Lausbert/Exermote/ExermoteSgan/README.md

 - There are temporal dependencies and I'm not sure, if my model is able to replicate them in a sufficient manner
 - many more...

 To be honest the theoretical background of my decicions regarding generator structure is pretty thin.
 I assume that an in-depth invistigation is needed to make informed improvements.
 Anyway ain't nobody got time for that :) I hope you enjoyed my thoughts.
-Feel free to reach out to me or leave me a comment on my blog.
+Feel free to reach out to me or leave me a comment on my <a href="http://lausbert.com/2018/08/13/exermote-improving-a-fitness-tracker-with-sgan/" blog></a>.